The Bells (poem): Analysis

 This poem can be interpreted in many different ways, the most basic of which is simply a reflection of the sounds that bells can make, and the emotions evoked from that sound.
 For example, "From the bells bells bells bells/Bells bells bells!" brings to mind the clamoring of myriad church bells.
 Several deeper interpretations exist as well.
 One is that the poem is a representation of life from the nimbleness of youth to the pain of age.
 Growing despair is emphasized alongside the growing frenzy in the tone of the poem.

 The sounds of the verses, specifically the repetitive "bells, bells, bells, bells, bells, bells, bells", lie on a narrow line between sense and nonsense, causing a feeling of instability.
-Poe uses – and popularised – the word "tintinnabulation", often wrongly thought to be his own coinage, based on the Latin word for "bell", tintinnabulum.
+Poe uses – and popularized – the word "tintinnabulation", often wrongly thought to be his own coinage, based on the Latin word for "bell", tintinnabulum.
 The series of "bells" echo the imagined sounds of the various bells, from the silver bells following the klip-klop of the horses, to the "dong, ding-dong" of the swinging golden and iron bells, to screeching "whee-aaah" of the brazen bells.
 The series are always four, followed by three, always beginning and ending on a stressed syllable.
 The meter changes to iambic in the lines with repeated "bells", bringing the reader into their rhythm.
 Most of the poem is a more hurried trochaic tetrameter.

-The bells of which he writes are thought to be those he heard from Fordham University church's bell tower, since Poe resided in the same neighborhood as that university.
-He also frequently strolled about Fordham's campus conversing with both the students and the Jesuits.

 Critical response

 Richard Wilbur characterized "The Bells" as "altogether a tour de force".
 Critics have analyzed the musical or sound of the poem as opposed to its literary meaning.
 A. E. DuBois in "The Jazz Bells of Poe" places the emphasis on the musical quality of the poem which presages jazz and 20th century musical idioms.
 DuBois sees the poem as a dramatic song that is a precursor for Vachel Lindsay.
 DuBois makes comparisons to jazz music and places the poem in the style of musical and poetic "primativism" which was ahead of its time in the 1840s.

 F. O. Matthiessen rejected the repetitive sounds employed and musical tone as "a case of onomatopoeia pushed to a point where it would hardly be possible or desirable to go again".
+Poe biographer Jeffrey Meyers noted that "The Bells" is often criticized for sounding mechanical and forced.
 Edward H. Davidson, however, praised its use of repetitive sounds: "It has been rightly praised for its experimental and effective onomatopoeia; its theme is probably nothing more profound than the four ages of man".

-Poe biographer Jeffrey Meyers noted that "The Bells" is often criticized for sounding mechanical and forced.